Orkun00/cserver-OrkunAcar/README.md

 Prerequisites

     C++ Compiler: A modern C++ compiler that supports C++11 standard (e.g., g++).

     ASIO Library: This project uses the standalone version of ASIO, which does not require Boost.
-It can be installed from most package managers or downloaded from ASIO's official website.
+It can be installed via package managers like apt on Ubuntu:

+    bash

+    sudo apt install libasio-dev

+    Or you can download it from ASIO's official website.

 Compilation